damianhakert/damianhakert.github.io/source/handbook/support/index.md

 The iframe below also shows this dashboard, but it requires a valid session for the above link.
 Signing in on this page doesn't seem to work.

 <iframe frameborder="0" src="https://analytics.zendesk.com/dashboard.html#project=/gdc/projects/fan67iacybmx4rawsd6jcipe01ouaxvt&dashboard=/gdc/md/fan67iacybmx4rawsd6jcipe01ouaxvt/obj/65766&nochrome=true" width="100%" height="380px" allowTransparency="false"></iframe>

+## Support Channels <a name="support-channels"></a>

+Our [service engineers](/jobs/service-engineer) handle the channels listed below.
+They are sorted in order of priority (strictest SLA at top), and as a result, it is possible that channels that appear lower in this list experience longer delays in receiving responses.
+We are actively [hiring](https://about.gitlab.com/jobs/) more Service Engineers to strengthen the team and provide support to the community.

 ### Emergency Tickets <a name="emergency"></a>